govoritmoskva/PyQt6-Notepad/README.md

-# pyqt6-notepad
+# Notepad
-Just a notepad in Python
+Just a notepad in Python. (using framework PyQt6)